sanskrit/raw_etexts_english/blogs/manasataramgini/2019-08-11_big-fruits-and-dead-giantsbig-fruits-and-dead-giants.md

 +++
-title = "Big fruits and deadxa0giants"
+title = "Big fruits and dead giants"

 +++
 **The fruits of the elephants**